jamescooke/blog/content/1706-arrange-act-assert-for-python.rst

 test example.
 We'll write a simple happy-path test for Python's builtin ``list.reverse`` function.
 As we go through I'll assume that:

-* We all want code that passes linking with ``flake8``.
+* We all want all test code that passes linking with ``flake8``.
 PEP008 is beneficial to our way of working.

 * PEP020 is also something we work towards.
 I will use some of it's "mantras" when I justify some of the suggestions in this guide.